mj-sakellaropoulos/node-monitor-control-linux/README.md

 ## Installation
 ##### Requirements
- - pm2 : run the script as a deamon
+ - pm2 : run the script as a daemon
  - The program must run as the current user logged into the current X Session
 ```sh
 sudo npm i -g pm2